grahamers/IPC-shared-memory-segment/README.md

 One of the most powerful IPC techniques is outlined here in a very basic example.
 There is sufficient code to demonstrate how strings (literals), integers, double and char types can be written to a shared memory segment on a server process.
-The same shared memory is read from client process obviously running on same host.
+The same shared memory is read from a separate client process obviously running on same host.

 The demo serves as a starting point, other forms of IPC will be added to various repositories however this example provides a cmake based linux (Linux DESKTOP-2F28HHA 5.15.146.1-microsoft-standard-WSL2)